Adani $2.5B share sale pushes through amid fraud claims

 Adani, 60, has since slid on Bloomberg’s Billionaire Index from being the world’s third richest person to the 11th, as his net worth shrank more than $30 billion to an estimated $84 billion.

-Hindenburg, which said it was betting against the Adani Group, accused it of “pulling the largest con in corporate history”.
+Hindenburg, which said it was betting against the Adani Group, accused it of “pulling the largest con in corporate history.”
 It said it judged the seven key Adani listed companies to have an “85% downside, purely on a fundamental basis owing to sky-high valuations.”

 The short-selling firm said its report followed a two-year investigation.
 Most of the allegations involved concerns about the group’s debt levels, activities of top executives, use of offshore shell companies to artificially boost share prices and past investigations into fraud.
 It listed 88 questions for the group to answer.

-On Sunday, the Adani Group dismissed Hindenburg’s allegations and issued a 413-page report that rejected its questions, saying none of them were “based on independent or journalistic fact finding.”
+On Sunday, the Adani Group dismissed Hindenburg’s allegations and issued a 413-page report that rejected its questions, saying none of them was “based on independent or journalistic fact finding.”
 Adani’s response included documents and data tables and said the group has made all necessary regulatory disclosures and has abided by local laws.

 Hindenburg responded by saying Adani had answered only 26 of its 88 questions and failed to address many of the issues it raised.